Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 \subsection{Junction-centered approaches}

-In this section, we present two methods of obtaining the effective Hamiltonian and the modulation parameters of a driven Josephson circuit that focus on the drive ports and steady-state flux response of the junctions.
+In this section, we present two junction-centered methods for obtaining the effective Hamiltonian and modulation parameters of a driven Josephson circuit from the layout-level microwave response.
+In both cases, we first write the Hamiltonian in an appropriate frame or gauge through time-dependent unitary transformations~\cite{Gambetta2006,Boissonneault2009, Verney_2019,You2019,Riwar2022}, and then show how the corresponding modulation parameters are determined by the induced junction response from signals applied at the drive ports.
+This response can be obtained either directly from finite-element simulations or from the impedance matrix of the linearized circuit.